UniSharp/laravel-filemanager/README.md

     `composer require tsawler/laravel-filemanager`

+1. Next run `composer update` to install the package from packageist.

-1. Then run `composer update` and add the ServiceProvider to the providers array in config/app.php:
+1. Add the ServiceProvider to the providers array in config/app.php:

     `'Tsawler\Laravelfilemanager\LaravelFilemanagerServiceProvider',`

-1. Next publish the config file:
+1. Publish the config file:

     `php artisan vendor:publish --tag=lfm_config`